-Strong earthquake strikes Indonesia
+Strong earthquake strikes Indonesia; 3 dead

 Tremors were also felt in the cities of Bandung, more than 63.5 miles away (102.1 kilometers) and Yogyakarta, more than 211 miles away (339.9 kilometers), authorities said.

-A tsunami alert was issued after the quake, which Indonesian authorities recorded at 11:47 p.m. as 6.9 magnitude, according to Sutopo Purwo Nugroho, spokesman for Indonesia's National Disaster Management and Mitigation Agency.
+A tsunami alert was issued after the quake, which Indonesian authorities recorded at 11:47 p.m. as 6.9 magnitude, according to Sutopo Purwo Nugroho, spokesman for Indonesia's National Disaster Management and Mitigation Agency

-The spokesman said a hospital was damaged in Banyumas, spurring the evacuation of more than 50 patients.
-But there have not been reports of deaths or major damage, the spokesman said.
+The two victims were buried in rubble, one in Ciamis, in West Java, and the other in Pekalongan, in Central Java, emergency officials said.

+A few hundred homes and buildings were destroyed or damaged, the officials said.
+Several hospitals were damaged.
+Seventy patients from Banyumas Hospital were moved to tents and another temporary shelter.

 Fears of a tsunami prompted people to evacuate their homes for higher ground, but there were no reports of tsunamis occurring along the southern coasts of western, central and eastern Java and the city of Yogyakarta.